sunfounder/pidog/README.md

 <a id="license"></a>
 ## License
-This is the code for PiDog Kit.
+This is the code for PiDog.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied wa rranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-PiDog-kit comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
+Pidog comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
 This is free software, and you are welcome to redistribute it under certain conditions; run ./show c for details.

-SunFounder, Inc., hereby disclaims all copyright interest in the program 'PiDog-kit' (which makes passes at compilers).
+SunFounder, Inc., hereby disclaims all copyright interest in the program 'pidog' (which makes passes at compilers).

 Mike Huang, 21 August 2015